What is an ESOP?

 ESOP Contribution Limits

-For 2020, the limit on contributions to defined contribution plans, including contributions to the ESOP on the employee’s behalf, are limited to the lesser of $57,000 or 100% of compensation.
-For 2021, this limit will be $58,000.
+For 2022, the limit on contributions to defined contribution plans, including contributions to the ESOP on the employee’s behalf, are limited to the lesser of $61,000 or 100% of compensation.
+For 2021, this limit was $58,000.

 Once an employee is entitled to a distribution from the ESOP, they have the right to take benefits in the form of employer securities, with certain exceptions.
 The right to receive employer securities will not extend to that portion of the employee’s account which he or she elected to have reinvested under the diversification rules.